nielsenlu2/JimmyNewTron/README.md

 **What is Tron?**

-A simple snake-style game where you avoid walls and any already-visited locations.
-This version has been rewritten and supports training a neural network model to serve as a non-player character.
+Tron is a simple 2-player snake-style game where players try to avoid walls and any already-visited locations.
+JimmyNewTron is a version which has been rewritten and supports training a neural network model to serve as a non-player character.
 I have included a model which has been trained for about 1000 frames.

 **Quick Start:** At the top of the code, choose a mode for player 1 (blue) and 2 (yellow).